-Happy Thanksgiving 2020: Family and Family Health History Are As Important As EverPosted on by
+Happy Thanksgiving 2021: Family Health History in the COVID-19 EraPosted on by

 Having one or more family members with a disease can mean that you and others in the family are more likely to get that disease.
 But it’s not inevitable — for many chronic diseases, knowing about your family health history can empower you to take steps that make you less likely to get diseases that run in your family.
 In some cases, you and other family members can even change your family’s health history for future generations.